 RTP / RTCP transport multiplexing: a single IP transport (L4) port for RTP and RTCP packets.

-TLS-client: the entity that initiates a TLS session establishment to a server (see IETF RFC 5246 [28]).
+TLS-client: the entity that initiates a TLS session establishment to a server.

-TLS-server: the entity that responds to requests for TLS session establishment from clients (see IETF RFC 5246 [28]).
+TLS-server: the entity that responds to requests for TLS session establishment from clients.

 TLS endpoint: either a TLS-client or a TLS-server.